awsdocs/amazon-emr-management-guide/doc_source/emr-plan-instances-guidelines.md

 ## Calculating the required HDFS capacity of a cluster<a name="emr-plan-instances-hdfs"></a>

  The amount of HDFS storage available to your cluster depends on these factors:
-+ The number of EC2 instances used for core nodes\.
++ The number of Amazon EC2 instances used for core nodes\.
-+ The capacity of the EC2 instance store for the instance type used\.
-For more information on instance store volumes, see [Amazon EC2 instance store](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/InstanceStorage.html) in the *Amazon EC2 User Guide for Linux Instances*\.
++ The capacity of the Amazon EC2 instance store for the instance type used\.
+For more information on instance store volumes, see [Amazon Amazon EC2 instance store](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/InstanceStorage.html) in the *Amazon EC2 User Guide for Linux Instances*\.
-+ The number and size of EBS volumes attached to core nodes\.
++ The number and size of Amazon EBS volumes attached to core nodes\.
 + A replication factor, which accounts for how each data block is stored in HDFS for RAID\-like redundancy\.
 By default, the replication factor is three for a cluster of 10 or more core nodes, two for a cluster of 4\-9 core nodes, and one for a cluster of three or fewer nodes\.

-To calculate the HDFS capacity of a cluster, for each core node, add the instance store volume capacity to the EBS storage capacity \(if used\)\.
+To calculate the HDFS capacity of a cluster, for each core node, add the instance store volume capacity to the Amazon EBS storage capacity \(if used\)\.
 Multiply the result by the number of core nodes, and then divide the total by the replication factor based on the number of core nodes\.
-For example, a cluster with 10 core nodes of type i2\.xlarge, which have 800 GB of instance storage without any attached EBS volumes, has a total of approximately 2,666 GB available for HDFS \(10 nodes x 800 GB ÷ 3 replication factor\)\.
+For example, a cluster with 10 core nodes of type i2\.xlarge, which have 800 GB of instance storage without any attached Amazon EBS volumes, has a total of approximately 2,666 GB available for HDFS \(10 nodes x 800 GB ÷ 3 replication factor\)\.

  If the calculated HDFS capacity value is smaller than your data, you can increase the amount of HDFS storage in the following ways:
-+ Creating a cluster with additional EBS volumes or adding instance groups with attached EBS volumes to an existing cluster
++ Creating a cluster with additional Amazon EBS volumes or adding instance groups with attached Amazon EBS volumes to an existing cluster
 + Adding more core nodes
-+ Choosing an EC2 instance type with greater storage capacity
++ Choosing an Amazon EC2 instance type with greater storage capacity
 + Using data compression
 + Changing the Hadoop configuration settings to reduce the replication factor